CMB-S4/spt3g_software/README.rst

 Version Control Hygiene
 -----------------------

-You can use two mechanisms to access the repository: git and SVN.
-The following is a brief overview of how to use these in a way that your collaborators will appreciate.
+The following is a brief overview of how to use git in a way that your collaborators will appreciate.

-Git
-===

 To initially check out the repository: